-The Employer will indemnify a member for a judgment or legal obligation if the judgment or legal obligation arose from member's action within the scope of member's office or employment except as provided in section 6.
+The Employer will indemnify a member for a judgment or legal obligation if the judgment or legal obligation arose from the member's action within the scope of the member's office or employment except as provided in 24.06.

-The Employer may provide a legal defense without assuming the obligation to indemnify member by notifying member in writing that it is reserving its right to deny payment of the judgment or obligation under this section a. the member was employed or authorized to perform the act or omission;
+The Employer may provide a legal defense without assuming the obligation to indemnify the member by notifying the member in writing that it is reserving its right to deny payment of the judgment or obligation under this section

-Section 4.
-Scope of office or employment.
+24.04 - Scope of office or employment

-The member is acting within the scope of member's office or employment if b. the act or omission occurred substantially within the authorized space or time of the office or employment;
+The member is acting within the scope of the member's office or employment if:

-c. a purpose of the act or omission was to serve the state; and d. the act or omission did not constitute willful, reckless, or intentional misconduct, gross negligence, or malicious conduct.
+- A. the member was employed or authorized to perform the act or omission; - B. the act or omission occurred substantially within the authorized space or time of the office or employment; - C. a purpose of the act or omission was to serve the state; and - D. the act or omission did not constitute willful, reckless, or intentional misconduct, gross negligence, or malicious conduct.